-Health insurance is available to employees and family members in accordance with the terms and conditions of the County's contract for such services.
+Health insurance is available to employees, whose status is 20 hours or more per week and family members in accordance with the terms and conditions of the County's contract for such services.
 Other insurance offerings including life insurance, medical insurance, dental insurance, vision insurance, health savings accounts, flexible spending accounts, and supplemental income protection are available at the employee's and/or County's expense.
 The Human Resources Director shall be contacted for additional information.
 Any such offerings are subject to change at any time.